The stress cascade nobody talks about

 Social support is the most powerful chronic stress preventer – but only if relationships exist before stress escalates.
 You cannot build genuine trust during crisis.
 That takes time.

-Research on social ties identifies multiple mechanisms through which close relationships buffer stress responses – emotional support, sense of belonging, and access to practical resources all reduce psychological threat appraisal [7].
-But the relationships must be genuine – vulnerability with real people, not surface-level networking connections.
+Research on social ties identifies multiple mechanisms through which close relationships buffer stress responses: emotional support, a sense of belonging, and access to practical resources all reduce psychological threat appraisal [5].
+The physiology is concrete.
+People with strong relationships show lower cortisol levels, better immune function, and faster stress recovery, and a trusted conversation calms the threat response through social-support mechanisms rather than mere venting [6].
+But the relationships must be genuine, built on vulnerability with real people, not surface-level networking connections.

 4. Monitor your activation level before hitting the wall